6 Bad Money Mindsets You Need to Break

 Don't purchase consumer items on credit.
 Instead, save money in advance, so that you can treat yourself to an item that you can truly afford.

 It doesn’t matter how much money you make if you don't know how it escapes from your wallet.
 If you don’t have a budget, come up with one — stat.
 Same goes for building an emergency fund and creating a retirement savings plan.
-When you don’t track where your money is going, it has a tendency to get away from you fast.
+When you don’t track where your money is going, it tends to get away from you fast.

 The best way to "pay your future self" is by making a budget.
 But this can take a variety of forms.
 You could try a traditional line-item budget.
 You could try a modified five-category budget.
 And if traditional budgeting doesn't appeal to you, try the anti-budget.